EAT: a simple and versatile semantic representation format for multi-purpose NLP: The format

-All verbs are either active or passive, and hence both features being $0$ indicates that the Event position is occupied by a non-verb, i.e. a preposition, a verb modifier (e.g. an adverb), or the empty token.
+We do not use separate features for part-of-speech (POS), but it can be partly inferred from the grammatical features.
+For example, all verbs are either active or passive, and hence if both voice features are $0$, the E-role is a \emph{non-verb}: a preposition(/connective), a modifier (e.g. an adverb), or the empty token.
 Tense is represented by three binary features: present, past, and perfect.
 We refer to the present perfect as ``perfect'' and the past perfect as ``pluperfect''.
 If a verb lacks all tense features, it bears the infinitival inflection.
+Our current implementation encodes the features with $28$ Boolean indicators ($0/1$) overall.
+The \eat-format would easily allow features to be added or deleted based on task requirements (see Section \ref{sec:EAT-refinements}).